EricThomson/pandastim/readme.md

 - Write up instructions on how to add new stimuli (basically make a numpy array, put it in stimuli.py, and then follow the examples whether you want a static, drifting stimulus, or experiment)
 - Add some simple gui controls?
 - Make the circle edges smooth.
 Something like: https://yellowsplash.wordpress.com/2009/10/23/fast-antialiased-circles-and-ellipses-from-xiaolin-wus-concepts/
+- Make abstract stimulus class, drift/static are instances?
+  - turn creation of texture_stage (componenttype/format setting) into a method

 #### Notes
 - panda3d doesn't listen to windows scale setting, so 800 is 800.